cpp-tutor/learnmoderncpp-tutorial/06-enums-and-structs.md

 The name of this type is `Rank`, by convention for a user-defined type this is in *SentenceCase*.
 Following the colon `:` is the *underlying type*; this **must** be a built-in integer type (`char` is also allowed) and defaults to `int` if not specified.
 Since we have specified `unsigned short` we can assign values from `0` to `65535` (most likely, however strictly speaking this is implementation dependent).
 Then, within curly braces are a list of comma-separated *enumerators*, each of which can optionally have values specified.
 We have set `ace = 1` instead of relying on the default value of zero for the first enumerator because it allows the internal value and representation to be the same.
 Subsequent enumerators take the next available value.

-A variable of type `enum` (also known as *plain* enum) such as our `Rank` can be initialized from any of the enumerators listed in its definition.
-However, care should be taken not to assign values not in its enumeration set; this includes default-initialization:
+A variable of type `enum` (also known as *plain* enum), such as `Rank` above, can be initialized from any of the enumerators listed in its definition.
+However, care should be taken not to assign values not in its enumeration set; this includes default-initialization if zero is not one of the enumerators:

 ```cpp
 Rank r1{ ace };     // ok, r1 is value of enumeration constant ace (1)